mharbuz/rlbook-exercises/chapter3.md

 G'_t = \sum_{k=0}^{\infty} \gamma^k \left(R_{t+1+k} + c\right) = \sum_{k=0}^{\infty} \gamma^k R_{t+1+k} + \sum_{k=0}^{\infty} c\cdot \gamma^k =
 = G_t + \frac{c}{1 - \gamma}
 ```
+### Exercise 3.16

+Now consider adding a constant c to all the rewards in an episodic task,
+such as maze running.
+Would this have any effect, or would it leave the task unchanged
+as in the continuing task above?
+Why or why not?
+Give an example.

+#### Answer
+For episodic task the sum doesn't go to infinity so te equation above is no longer true.
+Have a look for maze  runner task which can be finished in one step.
+Each step has reward -1 and terminal state has reward of 1.
+If we add 10 to every reward then longer path can cause higher reward.
+Without adding constant 10 to all rewards the shortest path is the best.